nus-cs2103/website-base/admin/project-deliverables.md

 * **Add an explanatory comment** explaining your choice of labels and assignees.

-* We recommend choosing `type.*`, `severity.*` and assignee even for bugs you are not accepting.
+* Choose the correct `type.*`, `severity.*` labels and assignee even for bugs you are not accepting.
 Reason: your _non-acceptance_ may be rejected by the tutor later, in which case we need to grade it as an accepted bug.

 </tip-box>